Morton's 10 strikeouts lead Astros to win vs. Yankees

 Morton pitched a no-hitter through 5-and-two-thirds innings, broken up by an Austin Romine single to right.
 His other hit was a deep double to left by Gleyber Torres.

+Morton's appearance was followed up by a one-out relief appearance by Chris Devenski and a 1-2-3 ninth-inning save by Ken Giles.

-For the Astros, Houston got runs from George Springer in the first inning and Jose Altuve off of a Yuli Gurriel RBI in the fourth.
+For the Astros on offense, Houston got runs from George Springer in the first inning and Jose Altuve off of a Yuli Gurriel RBI in the fourth.
+Despite just the two runs, Houston roughed up Yankees pitcher Sonny Gray for four hits and two earned runs.

 The opening game of the series matched the same punch-counterpunch that both teams gave each other in last October's American League Championship Series.
 The Astros and the New York Yankees went down to the final possible game, with the eventual World Series champions facing elimination twice.